ZYSF/ZAsm/README.md

 # ZAsm
 A simple assembler.
 Produces a custom linkable format (see ZLink for the linker).
-Can be used for different instruction sets but includes a layer targetting my "gen1cpu" project.
+Can be used for different instruction sets but includes a layer targeting my "gen1cpu" project.

 ## Basic usage